frequently asked questions

 how old are your clients?

-All of our therapists see adults (18+) and many see kids 6-17 years old with their parent or guardian's consent.
+All of our therapists see adults (18+) and many see minors 6-17 years old with their parent or guardian's consent.

 do you see any clients who aren’t lgbtq+?